HarryPoole/Yr-Uno-Mawr-Public/People/Gods/Loviatar.md

 [[Loviatar]] is the Goddess of Pain, and a member of the [[Pantheon of Gods]].

-Her worship surged centuries ago, when people sought comfort in shared joy, to this day only some historians could tell you why it surged.
+Her worship surged centuries ago, when people sought comfor, to this day only some historians could tell you why it surged.

 [[Loviatar]] represents pain as truth.
 Her followers believe suffering strips away illusion and reveals the self beneath.
 A soul learns through consequence, because of this, [[Loviatar]] is not universally hated, though she is rarely loved.
 Shrines to her are quiet places, often found near courts, prisons, or healing halls, where pain is acknowledged rather than denied.